Self-reporting (for students attending, in-person, a high school in Ontario, only)

 • When entering your courses, list only the first 5 characters of your Ontario Ministry course code (e.g., ENG4U).

 Important: Do NOT enter AP and/or IB courses as ‘Other’.
-Enter them using only the first 5 characters of the Ontario course code selecting the course from the subject picklist.
+Enter these by selecting the course from the subject pick-list using only the first 5 characters of the Ontario course code.

 • You must report all your Grade 11 level (3U, CU, 3M) and Grade 12 level (4U, DU, 4M) courses regardless of the year in which they were completed.